Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Bounding the lower tail of a sample covariance matrix at all probability levels

 \subsection{The small-ball condition for independent covariates}

-We now discuss conditions under which the small-ball condition (Assumption~\ref{ass:small-ball}) holds in the case of independent coordinates.
-In this section, we assume that the coordinates $X^j$, $1 \leq j \leq d$, of $X = \wt X$ are independent.
-Note that the condition $\E [ X X^\top] = I_d$ means that the $X^j$ are centered and with unit variance.
+We now discuss conditions under which Assumption~\ref{ass:small-ball} holds in the case of independent coordinates.
+In this section, we assume that the coordinates $X^j$, $1 \leq j \leq d$, of $X = \wt X$ are independent and centered.
+Note that the condition $\E [ X X^\top] = I_d$ means that the $X^j$ have unit variance.

 Let us introduce the \emph{Lévy concentration function} $Q_Z : \R^+ \to [0, 1]$ of a real random variable $Z$ defined by, for $t \geq 0$,